Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Adds a front-end IP configuration to a load balancer.

 ### [Add-AzureRmLoadBalancerInboundNatPoolConfig](Add-AzureRmLoadBalancerInboundNatPoolConfig.md)
-Adds an inbound NAT pool configuration to a load balancer.

 ### [Add-AzureRmLoadBalancerInboundNatRuleConfig](Add-AzureRmLoadBalancerInboundNatRuleConfig.md)
 Adds an inbound NAT rule configuration to a load balancer.